alex-pt01/Network-and-Computer-Security/README.md

 pip3 install os-sys
 ```

-To setup our project environment to be used with [VirtualBox](https://www.virtualbox.org/), you need to have 6 instances of VMs.
+To setup our project environment to be used with [SEED-Ubuntu20.04](https://seedsecuritylabs.org/labsetup.html) (username: seeds, password: dees), you need to have 4 instances of VMs.

 #TODO -> VERIFICAR!